-- Philadelphia Housing Trust Fund (HTF): Developed in 2005 to support affordable housing programs allocating half of the funds for very low-income families and individuals.
-The remaining half of HTF funds address additional housing activities such as the new production, rehabilitation, and preservation of housing. - City of Philadelphia General Funds: Local tax dollars distributed to the Department of Housing and Community Development and the Office of Homeless Services to support land management, homelessness programs, foreclosure prevention, storefront improvement, and housing services. - H.O.M.E.
+- Philadelphia Housing Trust Fund (HTF): Developed in 2005 to support affordable housing programs - allocating half of the funds for very low-income families and individuals.
+The remaining half of HTF funds address additional housing activities such as the new production, rehabilitation, and preservation of housing. - City of Philadelphia General Funds: Local tax dollars distributed to the DHCD and Homeless services to support land management, homelessness programs, foreclosure prevention, storefront improvement, and housing services. - H.O.M.E.
 Initiative Bond Proceeds: \$800 Million in bond proceeds will 1) increase capacity for existing essential programs and 2) finance new programs for additional opportunities.
-Bond-funded programs will increase the preservation, production, stabilization, and incentives investments in our housing stock and serve Philadelphia households across all income bands.
+Bond-funded programs will increase the production, preservation, incentive and stabilization investments in our housing stock and serve Philadelphia households across all income bands.